 - Louisiana state law does not mandate the teaching of sexuality education.
-However, schools are required to teach health education, which includes instruction on sexual risk behaviors, HIV/AIDS, and other STDs.
+However, schools are required to teach health education, which includes instruction on sexual risk behaviors, HIV/AIDS, and other STIs.

 - All sex ed curricula must emphasize abstinence as the expected social standard.